holyjak/interactive-dev-wshop/Cheatsheet.md

 4. `Ctrl-W` - expand selection (press repeatedly) - useful to select the thing you will move/change (often in combination with Cut and Paste)
 1. `Ctrl-Alt-C Enter` - load the whole file in the REPL (we will do this once)
 6. (Bonus: OSX - `Cmd-|` jumps between the opening and closing parentheses.)

+(If you love shortcuts, check out https://calva.io/commands-top10/ :-).)

 ## Editing tips